Your safety is our priority.

 - If you answer “yes” to either of these questions, you may be asked to reschedule your appointment.

 - All patients’ temperatures are taken upon arrival.

 - All team members’ temperatures are taken daily.

 - All team members frequently wash their hands.

 - We’ve removed all food items, magazines, books, toys and other clutter from common and clinical areas.

 - We frequently disinfect countertops, doorknobs, tables, chairs and other common surfaces.

 While we are doing everything we can to ensure your family’s safety, we also ask for your cooperation in keeping our practices safe.
 If you or your child have a fever or are experiencing any symptoms of a communicable disease or have had contact with someone who has, please reschedule your appointment.

-If you are visiting a practice in Kentucky, please note that state guidelines now require anyone in a healthcare setting to wear a mask or face covering.
+If you are visiting a practice in Kentucky, please note that state guidelines still require anyone in a healthcare setting to wear a mask or face covering.
 If you have an upcoming appointment, please bring your own mask.
 This can be a scarf, bandanna or other covering.
 Unfortunately, we will not be able to see you without this facial covering.